fontsource/fontsource/CONTRIBUTING.md

 4. Create your patch or feature addition, **including appropriate test cases in the tests directory**.
 5. Ensure all tests and lints pass.
+6. Create a Changeset using `pnpm exec changeset` and follow the prompts.
-6. On GitHub, send a pull request to fontsource:main.
+7. On GitHub, send a pull request to fontsource:main.
    - If we suggest changes then:
      - Make the required updates.
      - Re-run the test suites to ensure tests are still passing.
      - Rebase your branch and force push to your GitHub repository (this will update your PR):

      ```shell
      git rebase main -i
      git push -f
      ```

-7. After your pull request is merged, you can safely delete your branch and pull changes from the main repository.
+8. After your pull request is merged, you can safely delete your branch and pull changes from the main repository.

 ## Development